andrewfowlie/thermal_funcs/README.md

 Note well that you should use the correct (relative or absolute) path to `./src/math.exe` in the command `Install["./src/math.exe"]`.

+## Debugging

+If the executable `./src/math.exe` was built but `Install` fails, try installing step by step to find debugging information.
+First, run the created executable,

+    ./src/math.exe

+This should prompt you to `Create link:`.
+Enter e.g. `foo`.
+Don't exit that session.
+In Mathematica, try

+    $VersionNumber
+    link = LinkConnect["foo"]
+    Install[link]
+    JB[100]

+to find the step that fails.

+You can also try one of the pre-built examples provided by Mathematica, e.g.,

+    Install["/usr/local/Wolfram/Mathematica/11.1/SystemFiles/Links/WSTP/DeveloperKit/Linux-x86-64/PrebuiltExamples/addtwo"]
+    AddTwo[2, 2]

+and re-building it locally,

+    MATH=/usr/local/Wolfram/Mathematica/11.1/SystemFiles/Links/WSTP/DeveloperKit/Linux-x86-64/
+    mkdir ~/addtwo
+    cd ~/addtwo
+    cp $MATH/WSTPExamples/addtwo* ./
+    $MATH/CompilerAdditions/wscc addtwo.tm addtwo.c -o addtwo

+then in Mathematica,

+    Install["~/addtwo/addtwo"]
+    AddTwo[2, 2]

+This may help find the origin of any problems.
+You must, of course, replace the paths to the ones on your machine.

 # Performance

 The functions are fast and accurate even for `y^2 << 0`: